How to Get the Most from Your Smartwatch Battery

 Good form begets good results.

-Counteract the specific effect of indoor training with this mobility, stability, and strength routine.
+Counteract the effects of indoor training with this mobility, stability, and strength routine.

 A seemingly season-ending injury doesn't mean you have to give up on your goals.